About our charges

 We are required by law to use rateable values that were set by the valuation officer of the Inland Revenue on 31 March 1990.

 The rateable value, which cannot be changed by us, does not reflect your council tax banding.
 It means that if your council tax banding changes, your rateable value will not.
+On average customers who switch to a meter save £100 a year, if you want to see if you could save money on your water bill use our water calculator or apply for a meter here.

 Standing charges are an annual fixed charge payable by all customers whose property is connected for water and/or sewerage services.